James William Colbert Jr.

 James William Colbert Jr. (December 15, 1920 – September 11, 1974) was an American physician and the first vice president of academic affairs at the Medical University of South Carolina (MUSC), serving in this capacity from 1969 until his death in a plane crash in 1974.
-He is the father of Stephen Colbert and Elizabeth Colbert Busch.
+He was the father of Stephen Colbert and Elizabeth Colbert Busch.

 Early life and education

-Colbert (along with his twin sister, Margaret) was born on December 15, 1920, in the Bronx in New York City, to Mary (née Tormey) and James William Colbert.
+Colbert, along with his twin sister Margaret, was born on December 15, 1920, in the Bronx in New York City, to Mary (née Tormey) (1894–1970) and James William Colbert (1894–1971), former New York manager of Owens Illinois Glass Company.
 He was of mostly Irish descent, and was raised in a devout Roman Catholic household.
 He attended St. Augustine's School in Larchmont, New York for junior high school and Iona Preparatory in New Rochelle for high school.

-He received his A.B. from College of the Holy Cross in 1942 in philosophy, in which he was deeply interested; nevertheless, he later chose to pursue a medical career because, according to his daughter Margaret Colbert Keegan, "it just seemed to be the thing to do at the time."
+Colbert received his Bachelor of Arts as valedictorian from the College of the Holy Cross in 1942 in philosophy, in which he was deeply interested; nevertheless, he later chose to pursue a medical career because, according to his daughter Margaret Colbert Keegan, "it just seemed to be the thing to do at the time."
 Colbert was accepted into the Columbia University College of Physicians and Surgeons in 1942, and received his M.D. there three years later, with a focus on immunology and infectious diseases.
 He then completed an internship at Bellevue Hospital before joining the U.S. Army Medical Corps in 1946.

 Career

 Colbert spent a year in Europe working for the U.S. Army Medical Corps, after which he completed a residency at Yale School of Medicine.
 In 1949, he rejoined the U.S. Army Medical Corps as a representative of the Armed Forces Epidemiological Board, director of the Hepatitis Research Team, and technical director of the Hepatitis Laboratory in Munich, Germany.
 Also after 1949, he joined the faculty of Yale School of Medicine, where he was promoted to assistant dean in 1951.

-In 1953, at the age of 32, he left Yale to become the dean of the St. Louis University School of Medicine, making him the youngest dean of a medical school at the time.
+In 1953, at the age of 32, Colbert left Yale to become the dean of the St. Louis University School of Medicine, making him the youngest dean of a medical school at the time.
 He remained at St. Louis University until 1961, when he became associate director for extramural programs at the National Institute of Allergy and Infectious Diseases of the National Institutes of Health.
-During 1960 he served as chair of the St. Louis chapter of Doctors for Kennedy, to support John F. Kennedy's 1960 presidential campaign.
-In 1969, he and his family moved from Washington, D.C., where he had been working for the National Institutes of Health, to South Carolina.
+During 1960, he served as chair of the St. Louis chapter of Doctors for Kennedy, to support John F. Kennedy's 1960 presidential campaign.

+In 1969, Colbert and his family moved from Washington, D.C., where he had been working for the National Institutes of Health, to South Carolina.
 He became the first vice president for academic affairs at the Medical University of South Carolina on February 1, 1969, and remained in that position until his death.
 His work at the Medical University of South Carolina has been credited with "laying the foundation for MUSC's rise as a nationally renowned academic medical center."